Title

 Procedure

-Prior to making a commitment to an individual to be paid as an Independent Contractor, the department must complete a background check for an assignment lasting in excess of ten (10) calendar days, involving a continuous relationship and/or involving access to sensitive populations or sensitive facilities/data.
+A background check is required for an Independent Contractor when their cumulative assignment period will last in excess of ten (10) calendar days, involve a continuous relationship with and/or involve access to sensitive populations, facilities, and/or data.
 A background check must be completed prior to the initial appointment and on an annual basis.
 Background check results are valid for twelve (12) months from the date of completion with no disqualifying results.
 Sensitive populations are defined to be individuals less than 18 years of age, patients receiving care in any clinical setting, or other individuals deemed to require enhanced supervision or protection based on University practice or State or Federal law.
 Sensitive facilities are University facilities that require special clearance or background checks for access as well as confidential or protected records.

-Upon completion of the background check, the department will create the Employee/Independent Contractor Determination Checklist (EICDC) in ConnectCarolina and the checklist will be routed to Accounts Payable for review and require the Independent Contractor to fill out Form 1218.1.2f - Direct Deposit Authorization Form for Vendors (ACH).
+When all appointment requirements have been satisfactorily completed, the appointing department will send the Independent Contractor an invitation via PaymentWorks if their supplier record is not connected.
+Simultaneously the department will create the Employee/Independent Contractor Determination Checklist (EICDC) in ConnectCarolina and the checklist will be routed to Accounts Payable for review.
 This pre-approval will ensure there are no payment delays and that the University is in compliance with IRS regulations.
-Foreign vendors may require payment by wire transfer.
-Please see the Accounts Payable and Vendor Services website for more information.
+Once Independent Contractor approval is received the appointing department makes a final offer.

 Forms and Instructions

-Once the department determines a background check is necessary, the department background check initiator completes the background check ePAR in ConnectCarolina to initiate the background check process.
+Once the appointing department determines a background check is necessary and a contingent offer has been made in writing, the department background check initiator completes the background check ePAR in ConnectCarolina to initiate the background check process.
 The background check unit reviews the ePAR request and sends the candidate/appointee an email invitation to complete the background check questionnaire.
-The University's background check service provider then conducts the background check, which includes the following components:
+The University's background check service provider conducts the background check, which includes the following components:

 The PID and name of the department representative most familiar with the individual and the work to be performed is required on the EICDC in ConnectCarolina.

-The tax identification number of the Independent Contractor will be required for creation of the EICDC.
+The email address the PaymentWorks invitation was sent to or the supplier ID, if connected in PaymentWorks, of the Independent Contractor will be required for creation of the EICDC.
 Attach the following documents via ImageNow:

 Allow sufficient time for the review process of the EICDC as in some cases the University's Office of Human Resources or University Counsel's Conflict of Interest Officer concurrence is required.